Last reviewed: April 6, 2022

 - Diffuse corticospinal tract signs with enhanced tendon reflexes, ankle clonus and bilateral extensor plantar reflexes were present in 39 patients (67%).

-- Magnetic resonance imaging of the brain was performed in 13 patients due to unexplained encephalopathic features.
+- MRI of the brain was performed in 13 patients due to unexplained encephalopathic features.

-- Enhancement in leptomeningeal spaces was noted in 8 patients, and bilateral frontotemporal hypoperfusion was noted in all 11 patients who underwent perfusion imaging.
+- Enhancement in leptomeningeal spaces was noted in eight patients, and bilateral frontotemporal hypoperfusion was noted in all 11 patients who underwent perfusion imaging.

-- 2 asymptomatic patients each had a small acute ischemic stroke.
+- Two asymptomatic patients each had a small acute ischemic stroke.

-- In the 8 patients who underwent electroencephalography, only nonspecific changes were detected; 1 of the 8 patients had diffuse bifrontal slowing consistent with encephalopathy.
+- In the eight patients who underwent electroencephalography, only nonspecific changes were detected; one of the eight patients had diffuse bifrontal slowing consistent with encephalopathy.

-- Cerebrospinal fluid samples from 7 patients showed no cells; in 2 patients, oligoclonal bands were present with an identical electrophoretic pattern in serum, and protein and IgG levels were elevated in 1 patient.
+- Cerebrospinal fluid samples from seven patients showed no cells; in two patients, oligoclonal bands were present with an identical electrophoretic pattern in serum, and protein and IgG levels were elevated in one patient.

 - Small sample size.

 - Data is lacking to determine which neurological findings were due to critical illness.